The New Zealand Minigolf Federation Proudly Presents:

 A Parent and Youth team consist of one player 18 years or older and another that is between 5-17 years old (inclusive).

-Each duo will play two rounds - once each on the T Rex Alley and Safari courses - with another pair.
+Each pair will play two rounds - usually with another pair.
 The combined lowest score wins.

 The Pro Competition

-We're inviting this fierce competition to the Open in the new Pro category where it will be a matter of endurance as players pace through 8 complete rounds of mini golf to take home a slice of the prize pool.
+Players competing in the Pro division know this is a matter of endurance as players pace through 8 complete rounds of mini golf to take home a slice of the prize pool.

 The Pro Competition starts on Saturday afternoon for four rounds before reconvening on Sunday morning for the remaining four rounds.